Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### Important General Compatibility Note
 Mods which ***exclusively apply their changes to player 1 will NOT be fully compatible*** with this mod, since their changes will not apply to other summoned companion players.
 Examples of such mods include:
-- Mods that add new spells with attached scripts that check if the effect target is player 1 before applying the effect.
+- Mods that add new spells with attached scripts that check if the effect source or target is player 1 before applying the effect.
 - Mods that provide player 1-exclusive animations.
 - Mods that change the death system for player 1.
 - Mods that add new keybinds.